 After all, all your audience has is what they hear (and how that makes them feel).

-Using Audio Spectrum Analyzer in Music Production and Mixing
+Using a Spectrum Analyzer in Music Production, Mixing and Mastering

 Now that we have the important basic premise established, we can begin to go deeper into the why, when and how to use audio spectrum analysis.